 I also looked at Ivacy VPN’s Support Center, which has articles, FAQs, and setup guides to help you with the VPN.
 While many were useful and informative, I noticed that most of the support site content hadn’t been updated in 2 years or more.
 While some information doesn’t require updating, it’s important to keep topics like setup guides up-to-date, as there are frequent updates and changes to the VPN software.

 We personally test the customer support team of every VPN we review.
 This means asking technical question through the live chat feature (where applicable) and measuring the response time for email questions.
 Whether you need to connect to a specific server, change your security protocol, or configure a VPN on your router, finding a VPN with quality customer support should be important to you.

-The affordable pricing, a very rich feature set and ease of use make Ivacy VPN one of the best VPN solutions for beginners and intermediates alike.
+Affordable pricing, a very rich feature set, and ease of use make Ivacy VPN a good choice for both beginner and advanced users.

-There are no free services associated with the VPN, however, the company does offer a free one-day trial.
-In addition, it offers a money-back guarantee, which means you can subscribe to any of its plans without risk.
+Ivacy VPN does offer a very limited free plan, with only one server and no additional security features.
+However, Ivacy VPN offers a money-back guarantee, which means you can subscribe to any of its plans without risk.

-You tend to sacrifice larger server options, speed, and privacy for completely free services but if you do want to give a free VPN a try, I would recommend choosing one from this list of reliable free VPNs.
+Using a free VPN usually means compromising — limited server options, slower speeds, and limited privacy features.
+If you do want to give a free VPN a try, I recommend choosing one from this list of reliable free VPNs.

-Ivacy VPN is not only safe to use, but it also is designed to ensure that your entire online experience is private and secure.
-The application utilizes military-grade encryption along with leak protection and does not keep any logs of user activity.
+Yes, Ivacy VPN is safe to use — it’s designed to ensure that your entire online experience is private and secure.
+Ivacy VPN utilizes military-grade encryption along with leak protection, and doesn’t keep any logs of user activity.
 It is worth noting, however, that its iOS and Mac version lacks a kill switch.

 WizCase is an independent review site.
 We are reader-supported so we may receive a commission when you buy through links on our site.
 You do not pay extra for anything you buy on our site — our commission comes directly from the product owner.